f32c/arduino/README.md

 Select pull down menu Tools->Board->Board Manager and instal FPGArduino (cca 100MB).
+To upload some bitstreams OpenOCD may complain about libusb drivers. libusb is common on linux.
+To install libusb on windows, easiest way is with Zadig http://zadig.akeo.ie Options->List All Devices Select usb serial device, select driver WinUSB and click install.

 Manual install: Copy or symlink this to existing arduino directory (versions 1.6.0 and newer), close the Arduino IDE, open